Paul Cohen (lawyer)

-Paul Henri Cohen (born December 1967) is a British lawyer, author and arbitration counsellor.
-Called to the bar in 2011, his work has included representing alleged descendants of the last Sultan of the Sulu Empire against Malaysia in a multi-billion-dollar case involving Sabah and a colonial-era agreement.
+Paul Henri Cohen (born December 1967) is an Anglo-American international lawyer.
+His work has included representing descendants of the last Sultan of the Sulu against Malaysia in a multi-billion-dollar case involving Sabah and a colonial-era agreement.
+He is also the co-author of International Corruption.

 Education

-Cohen earned his bachelor’s degree from University of Pennsylvania and received a doctorate in Political Science from the University of Oxford.
+Cohen attended Westminster School in London, where he was friends and classmates with Nick Clegg and Marcel Theroux.
+He earned his bachelor’s degree from the University of Pennsylvania and received a doctorate in Political Science from the University of Oxford.

 He was a post-doctoral research fellow at Harvard University and earned his JD from the Columbia Law School.
 He was also the editor of Human Rights Law Review.

 Career

 After completing his education, Cohen worked as an associate at Paul, Weiss, Rifkind, Wharton & Garrison for seven years between 1998 and 2005.

 He was called to the bar of Middle Temple in 2011.
-Cohen worked as a partner and co-head of arbitration practice with Thompson & Knight LLP 2011 to 2014.
+Cohen worked as a partner and co-head of the arbitration practice with Thompson & Knight (now Holland & Knight) from 2011 to 2014.
 He also remained a partner and co-head of arbitration practice at Perkins Coie LLP from 2014 to 2016.

-In 2013, he joined 4-5 Gray’s Inn Square as barrister at law.
-In 2022, he became president of the Silicon Valley Arbitration & Mediation Center (SVAMC).
+In 2013, he joined 4-5 Gray’s Inn Square as a barrister and international tenant.
+In 2022-23, he served as president of the Silicon Valley Arbitration & Mediation Center (SVAMC).
+Cohen has written extensively on international corruption, arbitration, investigation and the role of technology in arbitration.

-He is the director at Duncan, Cohen and Associates Limited.

-According to Arizona State University’s Lodestar Dispute Resolution Center, Cohen is “known for his work and writing on technology in arbitration, particularly the intersection and interaction of dispute resolution and emerging technologies”.

-Cohen has written extensively on international corruption, arbitration, investigation, and the role of technology in arbitration.
+Cohen started working in international law working with the Prosecutor’s Office of the International Criminal Tribunal for the Former Yugoslavia.
+He also work as a speechwriter on the Clinton/Gore Presidential Campaign.
+He later worked on international cases with the late Ted Sorensen, John F Kennedy’s speechwriter and counsel.